 Xerostomia; better known as dry mouth, is a common condition affecting a wide base of the population, especially the elderly.
 Many medications can cause dry mouth as a side effect, as well as radiation to the neck and head area.
-Dry mouth becomes a problem because with less saliva our mouths become more acidic.
+A dry mouth becomes a problem because with less saliva our mouths become more acidic.
 Tooth decay vigorously advances in an acidic environment.
-There are multiple products on the market to moisten the mouth, Colgate Hydris, Biotene, Xylimelts etc. While these products certainly help ease the sensation of dry mouth, more is needed to help protect your teeth.
+There are multiple products on the market to moisten the mouth, Colgate Hydris, Biotene, Xylimelts, etc. While these products certainly help ease the sensation of dry mouth, more is needed to help protect your teeth.
 Increasing your fluoride exposure is commonly recommended.
 Depending on other risk factors we may suggest a prescription fluoride toothpaste or custom fluoride trays.
-Adding additional fluoride helps to strengthen your enamel and make it more resistant to decay.
+Adding additional fluoride helps to strengthen your enamel and makes it more resistant to decay.

-As we age its common to see gum recession.
+As we age it’s common to see gum recession.
 The majority of our population has some degree of gum recession, but this can worsen as we get older.
 Recession exposes the roots of the teeth which are covered in dentin, but not enamel.
 Dentin is much softer than enamel so decay on root surfaces progresses much more quickly than decay on the crown of the tooth.
 With these two risk factors of root exposure and dry mouth, decay advancement progresses very quickly.
-Similarly to dry mouth we would also recommend fluoride for root exposure, but we would also discuss your homecare.
-Removing plaque at the gumline is not only important for preventing decay, but it will also slow the advancement of recession.
+Similarly to dry mouth, we would also recommend fluoride for root exposure, but we would also discuss your home care.
+Removing plaque at the gum line is not only important for preventing decay, but it will also slow the advancement of recession.
 During your next wellness visit make sure to speak with your hygienist about specific homecare needs.

-Certain diseases such as Arthritis, Multiple Sclerosis and Parkinson’s (and others) can all affect our ability to efficiently brush and floss well.
+Certain diseases such as Arthritis, Multiple Sclerosis, and Parkinson’s (and others) can all affect our ability to efficiently brush and floss well.
 Even general muscle weakness/loss can decrease our effectiveness.
 There are solutions to help; we suggest a brush with a large handle or even better, an electric toothbrush.
-They also make flossers with long handles for hard to reach areas.
+They also make flossers with long handles for hard-to-reach areas.
 If you’ve noticed you’re having trouble, ask your hygienist to provide you with the best options to brush and floss effectively.